Information for clinicians

 What recommendations can GPs (family doctors) make for patients who have misophonia?

-Misophonia has a clear neurological basis, and can have devastating effects on lives.
+Misophonia has a clear neurological basis, and can sometimes have devastating effects on lives.
 But sensitivity and responsiveness from doctors can lead to positive outcomes.
 One course of action is to refer patients to an audiologist, who can rule out related conditions (e.g., hyperacusis), and make specific recommendations with regards to the available treatment and management options.
 If misophonia is confirmed, the patient may be referred to a psychologist for support.
 However, audiology referrals are most suitable for hearing difficulties such as tinnitus or hyperacusis (i.e., general rather than specific sound intolerance).
 Although misophonia appears to be a problem with sound, a direct referral to a knowledgeable and experienced Clinical Psychology practitioner may be the better option.

 Like many neurodevelopmental and neurological problems, support from a clinical psychologist can often help with the intensity and impact of misophonia.
 If misophonia is having a significant impact on mental health, home life, and learning, but local psychology and child and adolescent mental health services do not have the necessary expertise in misophonia, GPs can also refer to specialist services.
-Specialist treatment options are available from a small but growing number of specialists NHS clinics for misophonia such as the Oxford Health Specialist Psychological Intervention Centre or the Brighton based Hashir Clinic for Tinnitus, Hyperacusis and Misophonia.
+Specialist treatment options are available from a small but growing number of specialists NHS clinics for misophonia in the UK such as the Oxford Health Specialist Psychological Intervention Centre or the Brighton based Hashir Clinic for Tinnitus, Hyperacusis and Misophonia.
 There are also a number of misophonia treatment centres in the USA, such as those at Duke University and Baylor College of Medicine.
 We provide non-endorsing links and are independent of these clinics.

 Since NHS audiology and psychology clinics regularly receive patients with misophonia, these options should always be explored first in the UK.
 However, similar support can also be accessed privately (using a recognized regulator such as https://www.cbtregisteruk.com/).